 At this point, however, it’s almost impossible to imagine what a customer service or support phone call would be like without first navigating through what we now refer to as a dreaded experience: the IVR system.
 In the 90’s, call centers eventually migrated their systems to support multimedia — a shift also reflected in the development of contact centers we’ve seen emerge more recently.

-Computers and digital tech were far advanced at this point, and were making their way into average homes and classrooms.
+Computers and digital tech were far advanced at this point and were making their way into average homes and classrooms.
 Once the technology became mainstream, simple, and affordable enough for mass adoption, the IVR took off.

 Building The Best Contact Center

 The exact same scenario is playing out in front of our eyes right now.
-Except of IVR systems, though, we’re reaching a point were AI will soon replace a large number of jobs in a large number of industries.
+Except IVR systems, though, we’re reaching a point where AI will soon replace a large number of jobs in a large number of industries.
 On the bright side, we do see opportunities for AI to co-exist among live agents in contact centers, and a massive opportunity to leverage the new tech in multiple ways.
 For example, agents can combine their best contact strategies (such as these cold calling tips) with software that will give them all of the information they need right when they need it.
 In fact, AI will help revolutionize the popular omnichannel strategy that’s made its way into most contact centers.

-Between direct, instant, and simple support for clients; personal assistance for agents; or utilizing AI and machine learning to develop and understand customer behavior patterns — contact centers are always on the forefront of technology in more ways than just one.
+Between direct, instant, and simple support for clients; personal assistance for agents; or utilizing AI and machine learning to develop and understand customer behavior patterns — contact centers are always at the forefront of technology in more ways than just one.
 If your business wants to remain competitive, that means finding an edge wherever possible.
 Right now, it’s safe to say that AI and its surrounding technologies can provide that edge.